About Jimmy Buffett

-In the Year Of Still Here Tour, “we’re” still here - Jimmy, Margaritians and never-say-die New Orleans residents two and half years after a Category 5 hurricane overwhelmed the levies, flooding entire neighborhoods with muddy waster and a murky future.
+In the Year Of Still Here Tour, “we’re” still here - Jimmy, Margaritians and never-say-die New Orleans residents two and half years after a Category 5 (Category 3 at landfall) hurricane overwhelmed the levees, flooding entire neighborhoods with muddy waster and a murky future.
 “We’re” still here, 400,000 strong for Jazz Fest 2008, still here with Habitat for Humanity building Musician’s Village in the Ninth Ward, still here with social agencies such as BORN helping economically disadvantage citizens with life skills, and still here with athletic organizations both collegiate and professional struggling to help this tarnished city breathe in, breathe out and move on.

 Chris Rose, Pulitzer Prize nominee for his comprehensive reports on Katrina writes in The Times Picayune, “Lot’s of folks have been telling us that New Orleans is dead over the past two years.
 And if that’s the case, we’re doing a helluva job pretending we’re not.
 And one sure sign that we’re not is the rugged, restless and restorative beauty of a Neville Brothers show – transcending the false divisions of age, race, religion, politics and all the other stupid stuff that tears us down – wherein we all fall together.”

 SWINE NOT – A Novel Pig Tale

 Bestselling novelist Jimmy Buffett has been making up stories all his life.
 In SWINE NOT? fiction’s favorite pirate spins a colorful novel about a Southern family determined to hide their pet pig in a fancy four-star hotel in New York City —while a meat-loving chef is sharpening his carving knife downstairs.